Custom eLearning Solutions

 Example:

-A fifteen‑minute module for inventory control teams teaches fundamentals of slotting and pick paths.
+Build bench strength for new products, tools, and workflows without slowing day-to-day operations.
 Participants experiment with velocity groupings, shelf facings, and route changes in an interactive environment and receive a printable quick‑reference sheet.

 Problem-Solving Activities